-High school completion requirement
+C3 High school completion requirement

-C3 High school diploma is required and GED is ~ accepted ^ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required
+C3 High school diploma is required and GED is v accepted ~ C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required

-Does your institution require or recommend a general college-preparatory program for degreeseeking students?
+Does your institution require or recommend a general college-preparatory program for degree-C4 seeking students?

 C4 Require

-C4 Recommend X
+C4 Recommend Х

 C4 Neither require nor recommend

-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.